 Courts consider the child’s relationship with each parent, the parent’s ability to provide care, the child’s home environment, and any history of domestic violence, abuse, or neglect.
 The child’s own wishes are not decisive but become more important as the child gets older.

 Ultimately, the purpose of this standard is to encourage the child’s development and happiness, preferably through maintaining strong, positive relationships with both parents.
-The best interests of the parents matters, but it is secondary.
+The best interests of the parents matter, but it is secondary.

 Washington State recognizes two forms of custody: physical and legal.
 A court might award you sole, primary, or joint custody.
 In extreme cases, a court might refuse to award you any custody rights at all.